loosolab/Datenanalyse-2021/wp3/README.md

 ```bash
 conda env create -f environments/snakemake.yaml
 ```
 For visualization purposes, you can use [WIlsON](https://academic.oup.com/bioinformatics/article/35/6/1055/5078467).
-A docker container as well as instructions how to use it is provided [here](https://hub.docker.com/r/loosolab/wilson/).
+A docker container as well as instructions how to use it are provided [here](https://hub.docker.com/r/loosolab/wilson/).

 Workflow description and example
 --------------------------------